pure-data/pure-data/doc/1.manual/pdmanual.md

 could be implemented as an array of arrays of (pitch, amplitude) pairs; this appears as example 12 in Pd's FFT object online tutorial.

-After the "struct" object in the template shown above, the remaining three objects are *drawing instructions* , first for a rectangle ("filledpolygon"), and then for two arrays.
+After the `struct` object in the template shown above, the remaining three objects are *drawing instructions* , first for a rectangle ("filledpolygon"), and then for two arrays.
 The various graphical attributes that are specified for drawing instructions may be numerical constants or data structure field names;